 Before anybody goes thinking there’s anything more than that between us, let me disabuse you of the idea.
 He’s a good guy and I like him a lot as a friend.
 That’s all.
 I have now genuine affection for him, because it’s rare I meet young black men with such developed social and political consciousness and it has made for some truly interesting conversations between us.

 I may of momentarily wanted to brush him, but he doesn’t perform cunnilingus and has a girlfriend, so you know, bye bye birdie.
 Big Mami does believe in ‘No lickey, No sticky’.
 Anyway, it’s kind of moot, because we don’t see each other that way in any case.

-However, he’s become my friend and when monilove told me he’d finally showed up on Friday night, I jumped up out the bed, still kind of sleeping, threw my arms straight up over me head and walked out into the little foyez of the apartment, three my arms around his waist (it’s like as high as I reach) and then sat down on the floor so I could wake up a little.
+He’s become my friend and when monilove told me he’d finally showed up on Friday night, I jumped up out the bed, still kind of sleeping, threw my arms straight up over me head and walked out into the little foyez of the apartment, threw my arms around his waist (it’s like as high as I reach) and then sat down on the floor so I could wake up a little.

 In the end we all stayed up for some hours, liming, watching TV, smoking and talking real, real, real shit.

 So the next morning, getting up was a little rough.
 I had to leave home around 8pm to get to Streatham with enough time to get to Willesden Green Library where the workshop was being held.
 I left about a quarter to nine.

 The trip was arduous.
 It took up about two, two and a half hours to get there, and by the time I got there, I was tired and sleeping on myself.

 When I got upstairs by the author of the book, I was just knackered.
 She said to me she was too tired to make it to the workshop, and I replied, “Mama don’t worry, I studying if to go myself.”
 Then I told her about my friends waking me up from sleeping to lime.

 So, I ended up not going.